-Issue Conclusion Principle of development This is a householder application.
-Scale, design, impact on character and appearance The extension is subservient to the original dwelling, using similar materials and having no significant impact on the character and appearance on the area.
-Impact on amenity The proposal would not give rise to any overlooking or overbearing concerns about the existing relationship.
-Impact on landscape or heritage assets No landscape harm.
-No harm to the significance of two designated heritage assets (listed building and conservation area).
+Issue Conclusion Principle of development This is a householder application and the principle is considered to be acceptable.
+Scale, design, impact on character and appearance The extension is subservient to the original dwelling, using similar materials, and having no significant impact on the character and appearance of the area.
+Impact on amenity The proposal would not give rise to any overlooking or overbearing concerns.
+Impact on landscape or heritage assets There would be no landscape harm and no harm to the significance of two designated heritage assets (listed building and conservation area).
 Access and Parking There will still be parking on site commensurate in scale to the extended dwelling.